 If you were given a prescription for codeine, it is likely because you have mild to moderate pains that are unresponsive to less potent or non-prescription pain relievers, like Advil.
 However prescriptions are abused every day, and many prescription drugs can be purchased or traded illicitly.
 And many individuals choose to abuse prescription-strength cough medications.

 Lean Abuse Side Effects

-Because the cough medications used to make lean drink contain different opiates, narcotics, and in strong antihistamines, this drink can cause a wide variety of unpleasant or dangerous side effects.
+Because the cough medications used to make lean drinks contain different opiates, narcotics, and strong antihistamines, this drink can cause a wide variety of unpleasant or dangerous side effects.
 Over time, it can even impair your mental and physical health.